egiacomazzi/Littlearm_BIG/README.md

 [Construction of LittleArm_BIG](http://www.instructables.com/id/LittleArm-Big/  "Construction of LittleArm_BIG")

 #### Problems I have had while doing that: ####
-* one servo did not work at the beginning -> opened it and put it back together -> servo moved
+* one servo did not work at the beginning -> opened it up and put it back together -> servo worked
 * had to file the *elbow* to let the arm move without resistance insert picture here: **picture here** ![file here](/path/img.jpg "elbow")
 * one of the servo gripper fingers broke
-* the wrist yoke broke and I had to glue it with the strongest glue the IT had (wait 24h)
+* the wrist yoke broke and I had to glue it with the strongest glue the IT had (waited 24h)
 * power supply cable stopped to work

 ## 2. First steps ##
-1. Connect power supply and switch on the Arduino board (there is a small switch directly next to the entrance of the power supply cable; under the USB cable if it is already plugged in)
+1. Connect power supply to the Arduino board and switch it on (there is a small switch directly next to the entrance of the power supply cable; under the USB cable if it is already plugged in)
 2. Did the arm move to its starting-position?
-      - **YES**. -> Great, have a look at the [code section](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/README.md#3-code) of this README.
+      - **YES**.
+Great, have a look at the [code section](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/README.md#3-code) of this README.
-      - **NO**. -> Check the following things:
+      - **NO**.
+Check the following things:
           Is it possible to upload Arduino Sketches onto the board?
-              - **YES**. -> Upload this [sketch](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBIG_Sketch.ino) you can also find it in the [LittleArm Big Package](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/littlearm_big_software.zip).
+              - **YES**.
+Upload this [sketch](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBIG_Sketch.ino) you can also find it in the [LittleArm Big Package](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/littlearm_big_software.zip).
-              - **NO**. -> You probably have a cloned Arduino Nano board.
+              - **NO**.
+You probably have a cloned Arduino Nano board.
 You will have to reboot it by following these instructions [here.](http://www.instructables.com/id/How-To-Burn-a-Bootloader-to-Clone-Arduino-Nano-30/  "Bootloader") If you successfully did that have a look at the **YES** section above and upload the right [sketch](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBIG_Sketch.ino) onto your Arduino Nano.

 ## 3. Code ##